 The Partners in Flight Tri-National Vision for Landbird Conservation was announced in May 2010: “Our three nations of Canada, Mexico, and the continental United States are home to more than 1,150 species of birds, including 882 native landbird species.
 Conserving our shared birds will require a continental, and ultimately hemispheric, perspective and a commitment to international cooperation.”

-The WHP Action Plan summarizes the background, creation, and development of the WHP, and prioritizes key action items need to continue the conservation of hummingbirds and their habitats.
+The Hummingbird Monitoring Network Mission and Vision summarizes the background, creation, and development of the HMN, and prioritizes key action items need to continue the conservation of hummingbirds and their habitats.

 General Habitat Information

 Click on the links below to read more

 Bazzaz, F.A.
 1998.
 Tropical forest in a future climate: changes in biological diversity and impact on the global carbon cycle.
 Climatic Change 39: 317-336.